-Distribution: Occurring in the Olympic and Cascades mountains in Washington; Alaska to California, east to Nunavut, Alberta, Montana, Wyoming, and CO; northeastern North America; Asia.
+Distribution: Occurring in the Olympic and Cascades mountains in Washington; Alaska to California, east to Nunavut and Colorado, also in northeastern Canada; Asia.

 Conservation Status: Not of concern